mobilejazz/Eixample/readme.md

 # Eixample

-The Eixample (pronounced ey-sham-pla) is a district in Barcelona characterized by it's strict grid system of long straight streets and wide avenues.
+The Eixample *(pronounced ey-sham-pla)* is a district in Barcelona, characterized by it's strict grid system of long straight streets and wide avenues.
 Inspired by our city, this CSS flexbox grid is made with love by [Mobile Jazz](https://www.mobilejazz.com/).

 ## Getting Started

-For complete documentation and demos, check the index.html file in the root of the repository.
+For complete documentation and demos, please see `docs/eixample-docs.html`.

 ## Project Maintainer